IndianOpenSourceFoundation/dynamic-cli/CONTRIBUTING.md

 ***:trophy: After this, project leaders and mentors will review the changes and will merge your PR if they are found good, otherwise we will suggest the required changes.***

-## Style guide for git commit messages :memo:
+## Style guide for git commit messages

 *Here's a list of some good to have points, that can add more value to your contribution logs.*